AndreRLD/TJP-2024/README.md

-# EJPC-2024
+# CJC-2024
-If my article is accepted for publication in the European Journal of Preventive Cardiology, the raw data used in the article will be made available in this repository.
+If my article is accepted for publication in the Canadian Journal of Cardiology, the raw data used in the article will be made available in this repository.